 The level of provision is decided by the Leaders of LInK.
 Each student has a different need and a different level of required support.
 Some of the services that Kings' are able to offer include:

 - 1:1 specific intervention

 - Small group intervention

 - In class learning assistant support

-- Speech and Language diagnostics and intervention
+- Speech and Language diagnostics and consultation

-- Dyslexia screening, assessment and intervention
+- Dyslexia intervention and progress tracking

 - Adapted curriculum

 - Modified and / or reduced curriculum

 - Specialised curriculum

 - Extra curricular activities such as home learning club, English language club, literacy intervention clubs

 - Use of technology

 - Exam Access Arrangements

 - Alternative Education Pathways (AEPs)

+- ASDAN Pathway in secondary

+- Social and Emotional Support

+- ELL Pathway to support ELL students in class and interventions

+- External therapists supporting students on site